Military history of Cuba: 1952 coup

 Military strongman Fulgencio Batista staged a coup on 10 March 1952, removing Carlos Prío Socarrás from power.
 Cubans in general were stunned, but they were reluctant to fight.
-Batista created a consultative council from pliable political personalities of all parties who appointed him President months before elections were to be held in 1952.
-Batista’s past democratic and pro-labor tendencies and the fear of another episode of bloody violence gained him tenuous support from the bankers, and the leader of the major labor confederation.
+Batista created a consultative council from pliable political personalities of all parties who appointed him president months before elections were to be held in 1952.
+Batista's past democratic and pro-labor tendencies and the fear of another episode of bloody violence gained him tenuous support from the bankers, and the leader of the major labor confederation.

 The Cuban Revolution

 The Cuban Revolution started as an uprising that resulted in the overthrow of the Fulgencio Batista government on 1 January 1959 by Fidel Castro and other revolutionary elements in the country.
 The Revolution began on 26 July 1953, when a group of armed guerrillas attacked the Moncada Barracks.
-From 1956 through the middle of 1958, Castro and his forces staged successful attacks on Batista garrisons in the Sierra Maestra mountains.
-Che Guevara and Raúl Castro helped to consolidate rebel political control in the mountains through guerrilla fighting, building trust with campesinos, and severely punishing traitors and informers.
+From 1956 to 1959, Castro and his forces staged successful attacks on Batista garrisons in the Sierra Maestra mountains.
+Che Guevara and Raúl Castro helped to consolidate rebel political control in the forests and mountains through guerrilla fighting, building trust with campesinos, and severely punishing traitors and informers.
 The irregular and poorly armed rebels harassed the Batista forces in the forests and mountains of Oriente Province.

 Batista's troops were defeated by Castro's fighters at the Battle of La Plata (11–21 July 1958).
 Although Batista's army gained a victory at the Battle of Las Mercedes (29 July–8 August 1958), the army commander Eulogio Cantillo allowed the rebels to escape back into the Sierra Maestra mountains.
 As the rebels emerged from the Sierra Maestra into more populated areas, they seized significant amounts of Dominican-made Cristóbal Carbines and hand grenades; these became the rebels' standard weapons.
 The final blow to Batista's government came during the Battle of Yaguajay (19–30 December 1958).
 After suffering a crucial defeat at the Battle of Santa Clara, Batista fled the country and Castro came into power.

-Post-revolution Cuba (1959–present)

 Dominican Republic invasion attempt

 Cuban military intervention abroad began on 14 June 1959 with an attempted invasion of the Dominican Republic by a mixed group of Cuban soldiers and Cuban-trained Dominican irregulars.
 The expeditionary force was massacred just hours after having disembarked.

 Castro feared a possible attack from the Dominican Republic and was determined to acquire jet aircraft as a preventive measure: Cuba's ability to repel an air attack was very precarious, since the Dominicans possessed 40 jet aircraft whereas Cuba had only one.
 The Dominican Air Force had the theoretical ability to reach and bomb Havana within 3 hours.